Mateo-Omeri/dezoomcamp/[WEEK 3] DataWarehouse-BigQuery/README.md

 ### Step 2: GCP

-Written all queries that i need for homework.
-You can find them [here]()
+Written all the queries that i needed for homework.
+You can find them [here](https://github.com/Mateo-Omeri/dezoomcamp/blob/main/%5BWEEK%203%5D%20DataWarehouse-BigQuery/bigquery.sql)